 Thibault Vanne Renne and Bazaar Velvet are world leading top luxury rug brands.
 Browse Thibaults rugs.

 Siena Blue and Grey Rug by Bazaar Velvet and Thibault Van Renne

 Read our Definative Guide on rug quality to find out more about hand knotted rugs and what makes a top quality luxury rug

 If you would like help on finding beautiful textured rugs for your home, we'd love to help.

-We have hundreds of hand knotted rugs available for immediate delivery, with many pieces on show in our London Showroom.
+We have hundreds of luxury rugs for sale available for immediate delivery, with many pieces on show in our London Showroom.